swt30/Ogre.jl/README.md

 # Ogre #

-`Ogre` is a package for interior structure calculations of exoplanets.
+`Ogre` is a package which does interior structure calculations for exoplanets.